vechema/about-jo/README.md

   * Needs some serious style - don't go all the way to the edge, color, spacing
   * Refactor - not to much copy + paste w/ Typography.
 Keep styling in mind
 * Theoretical
+  * Next steps
+    * Write/create placeholders for all current ideas
+    * Change theoretical index to make a graphql query & organize content that way
+    * Links from theoretical also decided by mdxs
   * side nav
     * big screen
       * doesn't overlap with screen content